transifex/transifex-swift-cli/README.md

 or after following the installation instructions above,  from any folder of your computer by:
 `txios-cli <cli command>`.

+Bear in mind that due to naming collision, the `--verbose` flag won't be detected if the `txios-cli` is executed via the `swift run` command, as the flag will be applied on the `swift` executable instead.
+So to avoid collisions like this, it's recommended to execute `txios-cli` directly after building it.

 For simplicity the following examples will use the latter command.

 #### Help